-- Sample and process material for diagnostic purpose - maintain, cultivate, inoculate and read most used cell lines (BF-2, EPC, CCB and ASK) for fish disease diagnostic purposes - prepare cell cultures for different purposes, e.g. diagnosis, IFAT and virus titration - inoculate and sub-cultivate diagnostic samples - read diagnostic trays - titrate virus - apply Real-Time PCR for surveillance purposes - genotype important viral isolates by sequencing and blasting - assess pitfalls and errors in test performances and designs.
+- Explain the basic principles of the legislative framework for surveillance and control of listed fish disease in EU - Describe basic principle of surveillance schemes or programs? for listed aquatic fish disease - Sample and process material for diagnostic purpose - Maintain, cultivate, inoculate and read most used cell lines (BF-2, EPC, CCB and ASK) for fish disease diagnostic purposes - Prepare cell cultures for different purposes, e.g. diagnosis, IFAT and virus titration - Inoculate and sub-cultivate diagnostic samples - Read diagnostic trays - Titrate virus - understand basic principles of PCR and real time PCR techniques and their use in diagnostics and surveillance - Genotype viral isolates by sequencing and blasting - Troubleshoot test performances and designs. - Demonstrate the implications of test sensitivity and specificity for surveillance programs